ARCV-n

-ARCV-n is a large family of viruses authored by the ARCV group through October - November 1992 and polymorphed with the PS-MPC virus generation tool (hence they are very similar).
+ARCV-n is a large family of viruses authored by the Association of Really Cruel Viruses (ARCV) group through October - November 1992. and polymorphed with the PS-MPC virus generation tool (hence they are very similar).
+A polymorphic virus mutates itself to avoid detection by traditional antivirus and antimalware software.
 ARCV-n viruses seem to infect COM (perhaps command.com) and/or EXE files rapidly, but do not damage the compromised machine, instead displaying various text messages to the user.
 An infected file will have the ARCV-n virus appended to the end of it.

+The ARCV group of virus writers created close to 100 new viruses in the 3 months they were active, before they were raided by New Scotland Yard in December, January, and February 1993.

+Select ARCV viruses were still being circulated at least through 1998, based on virus tables from the Computer Incident Advisory Capability.